• Skip to main content

 mason jar vegan candied kumquats

-The recipe is made with simple ingredients including fresh kumquats and agave nectar, so it is both vegan and gluten-free.
+These candied kumquats are made with simple ingredients, including fresh kumquats and agave nectar (a vegan substitute for honey), making the recipe both vegan and gluten-free.

 whole kumquats